Curator of Decorative Art and Design

 Stephen Harrison is responsible for a diverse collection of ceramics, glass, metalwork, and furniture representing European, American, and Asian export material from 1500 to the present.
 He joined the museum in 2005 and has worked on numerous projects, including the complete redesign and reinstallation of the museum’s decorative arts collection.

 Harrison is a graduate of the University of Virginia, where he was a Jefferson Scholar.
-He earned an MS in historic preservation from the University of Pennsylvania and an MA in early American material culture from the Winterthur Museum Program at the University of Delaware.
+He also earned a master of science degree in historic preservation from the University of Pennsylvania and a master of arts in early American material culture from the Winterthur Museum Program at the University of Delaware.